luzynel/vermafarms/README.md

 For this project, my class naming uniformity are based on which sass folder this part belongs to.
 For example: A button, this part belongs to component folder because it is reusable to entire website.
 Class name should start with "c_" (stands for component folder) and connect to a unique name like "btn".
 So the outcome should be class="c_btn".

+It is a smart way of naming your CSS classes to give them more transparency and meaning to other developers.
+They are far more strict and informative, which makes the BEM naming convention ideal for teams of developers on larger projects that might last a while.